 The Abidjan Principles are being released following their adoption by human rights experts in Abidjan, Côte d’Ivoire.
 On 13 February 2019, following three years of consultations, documentation and drafting, human rights experts from around the world came together to discuss and finalise the text of the Abidjan Principles, in the presence of the Minister of Education of Côte d’Ivoire, Ms Kandia Camara.

 Professor Ann Skelton, from South Africa, who chaired the Drafting Committee, and is a member of the UN Committee on the Rights of the Child and the UNESCO Chair of Education Law in Africa, said: “It is with great excitement that we are releasing the final text of the Abidjan Principles today.
 This is a fundamental text, because for the first time it provides a rigorous and comprehensive legal framework to address one of the most crucial current issues in education policies: the role of the State and private actors.”
+A brief video of Professor Ann Skelton explaining what the Abidjan Principles represent has also been published.

 The Abidjan Principles have been made available to the public on 21 March 2019 during the release event and available on www.abidjanprinciples.org/en/principles.
 They will be released in their two adoption languages, English and French.
 They will later be accompanied by commentary and key resources and translated into other languages.
 The drafting of the Abidjan Principles was led by a drafting committee made up of nine internationally-renowned experts.
 Another 15 experts who were present in Abidjan are signatories to the text, and dozens more leading human rights experts who participated to its elaboration are expected to sign the text in the coming weeks.